growmedevelopment/Dev-documentations/Documentation.md

 Uses the RunCloud API to inject your SSH public key into a specified server, enabling passwordless root access.
 Takes server IP, ID, and name as arguments; verifies success from the API response; and provides helpful error messages if the server ID is invalid or the key label already exists.
 ---

+### ✅ WP Temp Folder Fixer
+**Script:** `create_wp_temp_folder`
+Scans all WordPress apps under /home/runcloud/webapps on a server, ensures the WP_TEMP_DIR is defined in wp-config.php, and creates the /wp-content/temp/ directory if missing.
+Prevents the “Missing a Temporary Folder” WordPress error during uploads or updates.
+---

 ## 🚀 Quick Start